Marv Wolfman: 1970s

-Wolfman co-created Bullseye in Daredevil No. 131 (March 1976).Sanderson "1970s" in Gilbert (2008), p.
-175 "In March [1976], writer Marv Wolfman and artist Bob Brown co-created one of the Man Without Fear's greatest nemeses, Bullseye."
+Wolfman co-created Bullseye in Daredevil No. 131 (March 1976).
 He and artist John Buscema created Nova in that character's eponymous first issue.

 Wolfman and Gil Kane adapted Edgar Rice Burroughs' Barsoom concepts into comics in Marvel's John Carter, Warlord of Mars series.
 Wolfman wrote 14 issues of Marvel Two-in-One starting with issue No. 25 (March 1977).
 The Spider-Woman series was launched in April 1978 by Wolfman and artist Carmine Infantino.
 As the first regular writer on Spider-Woman, he redesigned the character, giving her a human identity as Jessica Drew.
 Wolfman succeeded Len Wein as writer of The Amazing Spider-Man and in his first issue, No. 182 (July 1978), had Peter Parker propose marriage to Mary Jane Watson who refused, in the following issue.
-Wolfman and Keith Pollard introduced the likable rogue the Black Cat (Felicia Hardy) in The Amazing Spider-Man No. 194 (July 1979).
+Wolfman and Keith Pollard introduced the Black Cat (Felicia Hardy) in The Amazing Spider-Man No. 194 (July 1979).

 In 1978, Wolfman and artist Alan Kupperberg took over the Howard the Duck syndicated newspaper comic strip.
 While writing the Fantastic Four (which Wolfman stated to be his favorite comic), Wolfman and John Byrne introduced a new herald for Galactus named Terrax in No. 211 (Oct.
 1979).
 A Godzilla story by Wolfman and Steve Ditko was changed into a Dragon Lord story published in Marvel Spotlight vol. 2 No. 5 (March 1980).
-The creature that the Dragon Lord battled was intended to be Godzilla but since Marvel no longer had the rights to the character (which lapsed the previous year) the creature was modified to a dragon called The Wani.
+The creature that the Dragon Lord battled was intended to be Godzilla, but since Marvel no longer had the rights to the character, the creature was modified to a dragon called The Wani.